 Are you planning to invest in a new, top-of-the-line modem that can better cater to your bandwidth-intensive needs?
-Since you’re here, I shall assume that you’re confused about choosing between the Arris S33 and the Motorola MB8611.
-To help you find which one to choose in 2022, I’ve done a complete comparison.
+Since you’re here, I assume you’re confused about choosing between the ARRIS Surfboard S33 and the Motorola MB8611.
+I’ve done a complete comparison to help you find which one to choose in 2023.

 ARRIS S33 vs Motorola MB8611: Comparison Chart